Buying off the plan

 A contract is binding once you and the developer have both signed it.
-However, there are limited situations in which you can back out of a contract.
-You should consider seeking legal advice prior to entering or terminating a contract.
+However, there are some limited situations in which you or the seller can back out of a contract.

 You have a right to back out of a contract if:

 - you find out that there is a change to the initial disclosure about the state of the land, and

 - the change will cause a significant disadvantage (known as material prejudice).

 - within 30 days of receiving the notification

 - before the title of ownership transfers to the buyer.